Kureishi/Physics-Agent/README.md

-**An escalation path distinct from `max_revisions`.** Previously, a trace that exhausted its revision budget only ever ended up `unresolved_max_revisions` — "stop and mark unresolved," with no "stop and ask a person" outcome. `self_correction/engine.py` now recognizes when the `escalate_verification` strategy (pulling in one independent literature-search check for a confidence-only failure) is selected *again* on a later round for the same trace — meaning the one independent check already tried didn't help — and stops early with a new `resolution_status`, `escalated_for_human_review`, instead of burning the remaining revision budget repeating an action that already failed to move confidence.
+**An escalation path distinct from `max_revisions`.** Previously, a trace that exhausted its revision budget only ever ended up `unresolved_max_revisions` — "stop and mark unresolved," with no "stop and ask a person" outcome. `self_correction/engine.py` now recognizes when a correction strategy is selected *again* on a later round for the same trace after every earlier use of that exact strategy failed to resolve anything — meaning repeating it again wouldn't add new signal — and stops early with a new `resolution_status`, `escalated_for_human_review`, instead of burning the remaining revision budget on an action already shown not to work in this trace.
+(A strategy that *did* succeed once, then gets reused later for a newly-appeared issue, isn't penalized — only a strategy with a track record of pure failure triggers this.)
+This started narrower — originally scoped just to `escalate_verification` repeating — and was generalized after a real accumulated run showed the same shape on a much more common path: `resynthesize` sitting at a flat 0% success rate across several domains, each trace still burning all 3 revisions before landing on `unresolved_max_revisions` regardless.
+Applied retroactively to that real data, the generalized version would have caught **19 of 19** of those unresolved traces early instead of letting every one of them exhaust its revision budget.
 Separately, `self_correction/escalation.py` looks across *many* traces for domains where `unresolved_max_revisions` recurs past a threshold (default 5) — a pattern, not a one-off hard problem — and flags that too.
 Both surface in `meta_report.py`'s new "Escalations" section.

 ### Stage 7, closed: procedural memory actually overriding the error taxonomy